Cosplay: from Japan to Switzerland

 Ciel Phantomhive, Black Butler (Kuroshitsuji)

 The first part of the Black Butler series is one of my favorite anime and manga.
-The story takes place in the UK during the Victorian times.
+The story takes place in the United Kingdom during the Victorian times.
 I like the Victorian fashion, that’s why I decided to cosplay Ciel Phantomhive.
 The costume is definitely one of the more difficult.
 I didn’t have much sewing experience at that time and I didn’t know where to buy all the material.
 Luckily, I know a cosplayer who helped me out.
 Thank you!

 Cosplay: inspiration from Japan

-Obviously, Swiss cosplayers were inspired by Japan.
+Obviously, Swiss cosplayers were inspired by Japanese ones.
 I still know a few people who think that manga, anime and cosplay is something ordinary and something you’ll see in Japan every day.
 Honestly, I saw less people with Naruto bags in Japan than in Switzerland.
 The scene is more popular in Japan, but it’s still underground.
 Of course you will see a few advertisements of political parties, which is totally weird for me as a tourist.

 Cosplay meet-up and photo shooting